Breztri Aerosphere FDA Approval History

 - Breztri Aerosphere is not meant to relieve acute symptoms of COPD.
 Patients should always have available a rescue inhaler (an inhaled, short-acting bronchodilator) to treat sudden breathing problems.

 - Common adverse reactions include upper respiratory tract infection, pneumonia, back pain, oral candidiasis, influenza, muscle spasm, urinary tract infection, cough, sinusitis and diarrhea.

-Development History and FDA Approval Process for Breztri Aerosphere
+Development Timeline for Breztri Aerosphere

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.